dritchie/quicksand/index.md

 <h1>Getting Started with Quicksand</h1>

 Quicksand is a library for [probabilistic programming](http://web.stanford.edu/~ngoodman/papers/POPL2013-abstract.pdf) in the Terra programming language.
-Since Terra is a low-level language, Quicksand programs are written a level of abstraction comparable to that of C. Users can write these programs directly, or potentially use Quicksand as a compiler target for higher-level/domain-specific languages.
+Since Terra is a low-level language, Quicksand programs have a level of abstraction comparable to that of C. Users can write these programs directly, or potentially use Quicksand as a compiler target for higher-level/domain-specific languages.

 <h1>Table of Contents</h1>
 * auto-gen TOC: